GRAAL-Research/majority-vote-bounds/README.md

 ----------------------------------------------------------------------------------------------------
 Usage: pac_bound_2.py empirical_gibbs_risk empirical_disagreement [m] [KLQP] [delta]
 ----------------------------------------------------------------------------------------------------
-  PAC Bound TWO of Germain, Lacasse, Laviolette, Marchand and Roy (JMLR, 2014)
+  PAC Bound TWO of Germain, Lacasse, Laviolette, Marchand and Roy (JMLR 2015)

     Compute a PAC-Bayesian upper bound on the Bayes risk by using the C-Bound.
 To do so, we bound *simultaneously*